 Another key benefit of outpatient substance abuse treatment programs is that they generally are less costly than residential or partial hospitalization treatment.
 As a result, health insurance providers are more likely to offer more comprehensive, extended coverage for outpatient care.

 Whether you are covered for substance abuse treatment, as well as the extent of that coverage, will depend heavily on which state you live, your current coverage plan, and your health insurance provider.

 Want to learn more about how outpatient substance abuse treatment can be covered by insurance?
 Visit our insurance resources or contact us directly for more information.

-Outpatient rehab is ideal for those who are familiar with the strategies and tools necessary to live life free of addiction but would still like extra support in staying sober.
+Outpatient rehab is ideal for those who are familiar with the strategies and tools necessary to live a life free of addiction but would still like extra support in staying sober.
 Additionally, outpatient treatment allows those in recovery to return to, or keep up with, work or school obligations while they receive ongoing care.